John Owen on Virtual Pardon: Textual Dependance On Thomas Gilbert

 In the first justification of believing sinners, all future sins are remitted as unto any actual obligation unto the curse of the law, unless they should fall into such sins as should, ipso facto, forfeit their justified estate, and transfer them from the covenant of grace into the covenant of works; which we believe that God, in his faithfulness, will preserve them from.
 And although sin cannot be actually pardoned before it be actually committed, yet may the obligation unto the curse of the law be virtually taken away from such sins in justified persons as are consistent with a justified estate, or the terms of the covenant of grace, antecedently unto their actual commission.
 God at once in this sense “forgiveth all their iniquities, and healeth all their diseases, redeemeth their life from destruction, and crowneth them with loving-kindness and tender mercies,” Ps. ciii.
 3, 4.
 Future sins are not so pardoned as that, when they are committed, they should be no sins; which cannot be, unless the commanding power of the law be abrogated: but their respect unto the curse of the law, or their power to oblige the justified person thereunto, is taken away.
 (Doctrine of Justification, pg.
 202-203).

-I have placed the phrases I did above in bold as they seem to me to be very clearly articulating Gilbert's position that virtual remission of sins has to do with the disobligation to the cure of the law such that persons justified cannot ever have actual (legal) guilt contracted from their sins and thus be actually obliged to undergo the curse of the law.
+I have placed the phrases I did above in bold as they seem to me to be very clearly articulating Gilbert's position that virtual remission of sins has to do with the disobligation to the cure of the law such that persons justified cannot ever contract actual (legal) guilt from their sins and thus be actually obliged to undergo the curse of the law.
+It is not merely that the legal guilt of future sins will infallibly be formally remitted, but it is that all capacity to contract legal guilt has been taken away because the power of of the cure of the law to oblige the justified has been taken away.

 Finally, I thought it also worthwhile to show that Owen's comments on virtual remission very closely parallel John Brown of Wamphray in chapter XX of his The Life of Justification Opened, which Melichor Leydekker had published in 1695.
-Brown himself died in 1679, which would mean either that Wamphray wrote the following in the last 2 years of his life, or that Owen was influenced not only by Gilbert but also by Wamphray and had access to his writings sometime before 1677.
-Or, perhaps both Owen and Wamphray are dependent upon some third source I am yet unaware of.
-I am not sure who is dependent upon who here.
+Brown himself died in 1679, which would seem to indicate that Wamphray wrote the following in the last 2 years of his life, unless he somehow had access to Owen's Justification prior to its publication.
+Wamphray mentions Owen’s Doctrine of Justification in chapter XIV of his work.

 Owen, pg.
 202 | Wamphray, pg.
 274 |